 A year later, the church members were walking by the witch doctor’s home.
 They were singing as they walked, but stopped to inquire as to the commotion surrounding his home.
 “What happened?” they asked.
 “The witch doctor just died!” was the response.
 That was the beginning of an even bigger revival, through which 48 more churches have now been planted from that one church!
 The witch doctor was never replaced.

-In 1996, Pastor Bekele, at 26 years of age, moved to an another unreached village in the Jeldu District called Gojo.
+In 1996, Pastor Bekele, at 26 years of age, moved to another unreached village in the Jeldu District called Gojo.
 Before bringing the first 6 converts to Christ, Pastor Bekele faced harsh persecution, even being stoned at one point.
-However, the number of believers were multiplying in Gojo and other churches were forming.
+However, the number of believers was multiplying in Gojo and other churches were forming.
 Likewise, the persecution had all but disappeared.
 In 2009 Pastor Bekele, full of faith, contacted Petros Network’s National Director at the time, Alayu Kebede, and asked him to send an email to Pastor Ray Noah saying, “Will you help me plant 250 churches in the Oromia region.”
 When Pastor Ray Noah received Pastor Bekele’s email he knew this was a calling from God.

 God has a plan for Petros Network…

 Within that very week, Pastor Ray Noah was having coffee with a member of his church and began telling him about Pastor Bekele’s request.
 Unknown to Pastor Ray, the gentleman had some means and called him later that day, “I will support planting 125 churches if you can come up with funding for another 125 churches.”
-God had placed a vision in the heart of an Ethiopian pastor, who wrote a US Pastor, who shared a burden with a another brother along with several US/Canadian churches, and Petros Network’s church planting movement was poised for God-ordained growth.
+God had placed a vision in the heart of an Ethiopian pastor, who wrote a US Pastor, who shared a burden with another brother along with several US/Canadian churches, and Petros Network’s church planting movement was poised for God-ordained growth.

 When Pastor Ray Noah moved his family to take over the pastorate of Portland Christian Center in 2008, he did so under the agreement the church would join in supporting the Ethiopian Church planting vision of Petros Network.
 And, they did it with enthusiasm!
 Portland Christian Center has personally sponsored well over 400 of the 3000 church plants in Ethiopia, Uganda, and South Sudan.